Multiple behaviors

 }

-The normal_behavior heading implies that no exception is allowed (signals false); the exceptional_behavior heading says that normal termination is not allowed (ensures false).
+The normal_behavior heading implies that no exception is allowed (which is equivalent to specifying signals false); the exceptional_behavior heading says that normal termination is not allowed (ensures false).
 A behavior that is neither of these is a simple behavior, which is the default when there is no heading.

 One other point: any one of the behavior keywords needs a visibility keyword; almost always, as in the example above, the visibility is the same as the method.
-The absence of a visibility modifier means package visibility, just as the absence of a visibility modifier on the method declaration.
+The absence of a visibility modifier means package visibility, just as in Java the absence of a visibility modifier would on the method declaration.
+However, if there is no specialized behavior keyword, then there is no place for the visibility keyword; in that case, the visibility is the same as the visibility of the method.

 Summary of specification cases